kartheekpanyam/git-essential-training-5988161/gitstatusdemo.md

 This is a new line.
-This is for making a merge conflict.

-This is messed up.
+This s messed up so much.